apollographql/federation/RELEASING.md

 ## Changelogs

-Each changelog should be updated when creating a release.
+Changelogs should be updated when creating a release.
 If there are no changes for a given package, add an entry that states `Released in sync with other federation packages but no changes to this package.`

 1. [gateway-js/CHANGELOG.md](gateway-js/CHANGELOG.md) all changes should be reflected in here, since it's essentially a rollup of all packages
 1. [composition-js/CHANGELOG.md](composition-js/CHANGELOG.md)